LuisVargas48/opensource.guide/_articles/en-US/how-to-contribute.md

 Contributing to open source can be a rewarding way to learn, teach, and build experience in just about any skill you can imagine.

 Why do people contribute to open source?
 Plenty of reasons!
+One of them is to help big working sistems get to imporve themselves and its technology also.

 ### Improve existing skills